Organizing resources

 - Increased agility with workspace organization:

-- Related workspaces or Stacks can be added to projects to simplify and organize a team's view of the organization.
+- Add related workspaces or Stacks to projects to simplify and organize a team's view of the organization.

-- Teams can create and manage infrastructure in their designated project without requesting admin access at the organization level.
+- Teams can create and manage infrastructure in their designated project without requesting administrator access at the organization level.

 - Reduced risk with centralized control: